htmelle-inc/htmelle-curriculum/week_2/day_2/recipes_project/README.md

 Now that the skeleton is in place, let's fully style the header.
 Use some generous [margin](https://tailwindcss.com/docs/margin) or [padding](https://tailwindcss.com/docs/padding).
-Use `text-catamaran` for the main text and `text-lato` for the secondary text.
+Use `font-catamaran` for the main text and `font-lato italic` for the secondary text.
 Adjust all the sizing and colors to your liking.
 We played with the
 [font weight](https://tailwindcss.com/docs/font-weight) and
 [font style](https://tailwindcss.com/docs/font-style) in our design too: